Sohail001122/Portfolio-Project/README.md

 # Portfolio-Project
-this is front end Project by Sohail
+this is front a Frond-end Project Created by a Sohail